Kibson350/final-project/README.md

 ## Project title and description

 For our final project, we have recreated Conway's game of life in MakeCode Arcade.
 This game was created by a British computer scientist named John Horton Conway in 1970, as a simulation of life at its most basic form.
-This kind of simulation is an automaton that describes the process in which cells interact and multiply.
+This kind of simulation, an automaton, describes the process in which cells interact and multiply.

 ## Collaborator (if you are working with another teammate)